seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 assembly level directives.
 It also has an EmitInstruction method, which is used to output an MCInst to the streamer.

-This API is most important for two clients: the llvm-mc stand-alone assembler is effectively a parser that parses a line, then invokes a method on MCStreamer.
-In the code generator, the `Code Emission`_ phase of the code generator lowers higher level LLVM IR and Machine* constructs down to the MC layer, emitting directives through MCStreamer.
+This API is most important for two clients: the llvm37-mc stand-alone assembler is effectively a parser that parses a line, then invokes a method on MCStreamer.
+In the code generator, the `Code Emission`_ phase of the code generator lowers higher level LLVM37 IR and Machine* constructs down to the MC layer, emitting directives through MCStreamer.

 On the implementation side of MCStreamer, there are two major implementations: